 The payout for each bet depends on how many numbers your bet covers.
 For single numbers, the payout is 35:1.
-If you guessed the colour correctly, the payout is only 1:1.
+If you guessed the color correctly, the payout is only 1:1.

 1:1 and 3:2 payouts in the main game, more variance available in sidebets